Graduate Degree - Plans A, B and C

 Plan A - Thesis Plan

 This plan requires approval by the candidate's advisor and other members of the thesis committee of a thesis topic and its satisfactory production in written form.
 Plan A requires registration in departmental 299, Master's Thesis, for at least one unit.
 Departmental 298 units or other department-specific thesis research or methodology courses are often also taken during the data-gathering stages of the thesis research.
-While the total of 298 and 299 units can be a maximum of six on the candidacy form, the number taken is not restricted.
+While the total number of 298 and 299 units, as well as units in any other project or thesis-research or preparatory course, is restricted for degree credit (and therefore inclusion on the candidacy form) by departmental rules and university policy, the total number of these units taken is not restricted.